 Neurological care is the practice of medicine that focuses on the treatment, function and diagnosis of diseases relating to the nerves and nervous system.
 Neurologists and neurosurgeons treat disorders that affect the brain or spinal cord.

 Neurology in Nashville, Tennessee, and Bowling Green, Kentucky

 If you have neurological issues, you deserve specialized, effective care.

 You'll work with TriStar Health's teams of neurologists, neurosurgeons and other specialists.
 Together, we will design a treatment plan that meets your individual needs.

 Neurological conditions we treat

-Our physicians diagnose and treat a range of neurological disorders and injuries, such as:
+Our skilled and compassionate physicians diagnose and treat a range of neurological disorders, such as:

 - Chronic headaches

 - Neuromuscular disease